codeformilwaukee/hack-night-digital-programs/ReadMe.md

 - Please select the date of the hack night you are attending to get the current digital program, or select a past date for a previous hack night's digital program

+## Follow me to the digital program

+- Here's a link to program for this month's Hack Night
+- Skip down to find the [programs for past events](https://github.com/codeformilwaukee/hack-night-digital-programs#All-Digital-programs)

 ## Major links

 - [Hack Night Orientation Guide](https://docs.google.com/presentation/d/1hwN9_HZ6jsnifv9BGSwOY2iXBW2XKXNKftGBz3Vzx3Y/edit#slide=id.p)